cs-uob/COMS10014/docs/materials.md

   - Topic: functions
   - [lecture notes](https://uob.sharepoint.com/teams/UnitTeams-COMS10014-2023-24-TB-1-A/Class%20Materials/notes/09-functions.pdf)

+_Due to illness, the lecture had to be cancelled at short notice.
+Please read the lecture notes in your own time: the material may still be assessed in the exam._

 In this workshop, we will have our second class test.
 The material is everything up to lecture 8 on sets.

 You must bring a **pencil and eraser** to fill in the answer sheet.
 You must not use pen or correction fluid.
 You may use a non-programmable calculator.